Did McDonald’s and other fast food chains recently change their recipes to remove ammonium-hydroxide treated hamburger filling?

 Awareness of so-called “pink slime” had been on the rise for years when ABC ran a high-profile series of reports on it in 2012.
 This report singled out the primary producer of the product, Beef Products, Inc. (BPI) and highlighted their use of ammonium hydroxide.

 In the wake of the high-profile reports, BPI shut down three of its four plants and claimed its output had been reduced by as much as 80%.
-BPI is currently suing ABC for $1.2 billion for damages due to a “disinformation campaign.”
+BPI is currently suing ABC for $1.2 billion in damages due to a “disinformation campaign.”

 In March 2012 the USDA announced that it would give schools the option to purchase beef made without the filler.
 CBS news reported in June 2012 that all but three states (Iowa, Nebraska, and South Dakota) had opted to purchase beef without LFTB.

 According to an article published by Time.com in August of 2014, BPI has reopened one if its closed plants as demand for “lean finely textured beef” has increased after the backlash against it has died down.
 The article reports that BPI still produces a million pounds of lean finely textured beef every week (in 2012 they produced 5.5 million pounds a week) in spite of their ongoing $1.2 billion defamation lawsuit against ABC.